-The sparerib recipe above is a sure way how to cook ribs with meat that is 'falling off the bones'.
+The sparerib recipe below is a sure way how to cook ribs with meat that is 'falling off the bones'.
 If you want to remove the excess grease from the broth, you can always cook this ahead of time and put the slow cooker insert into the fridge to cool the broth.

 When cold, the fat will have risen and hardened on the top and you can remove it.
 Bring the slow cooker back to boil to heat the ribs and then serve.